RomanEmreis/volga-docs/docs/getting-started/headers.md

     app.run().await
 }
 ```
-And then you can run the following command to test it:
+You can test this by sending a request with the `curl`:
 ```bash
 > curl "http://127.0.0.1:7878/health" -H "x-api-key: test"
 The api-key is: "test"
 ```
+## Writing Response Headers
-To add your custom headers, you need to create a new `HashMap` and insert all the keyvalues whatever you want:
+To add custom headers to your response, create a new HashMap, populate it with your headers, and pass it to `ResponseContext`:
 ```rust
 use volga::{App, AsyncEndpointsMapping, Results, ResponseContext};
 use std::collections::HashMap;